 I appreciate the smaller and simpler things in life.
 I also appreciate the things I know my peers won’t until they’re a bit older.

-I appreciate the value of real nutrition because of how everything I eat and drink either helping or hindering my health.
+I appreciate the value of real nutrition because of how what I eat and drink helping or hindering my health.
 I appreciate slowing down and I don’t need to be out partying every weekend.
 I appreciate calm dinners with friends.
 I appreciate having enough energy to change the bed sheets.
 I am much more aware of my blessings.

 And the other major way my personality has changed with the thyroid diagnoses is by becoming more understanding.